quipucords/quipucords/docs/source/man.rst

 ``--username=username``

   Optional.
-Sets the username that is used to log in to the server.
+Sets the user name that is used to log in to the server.

 Logging out of the server